functionalprogrammingstrategies/functionalprogrammingstrategies/README.md

 ## Building

-The build requires a lot of heavy machinery: texlive, node, java, scala, and pandoc and pandoc-crossref.
+The build requires Scala, Typst, and a few fonts.
 There are all installed as part of the
 [CI job that builds the book](https://github.com/scalawithcats/scala-with-cats/blob/develop/.github/workflows/publish.yml).
 This is always kept up to date, so refer to it for dependencies and their installation.